arminatwork/change_hosts_ip/README.md

 - Clone the Project
 - Move it to a Directory that you want to
-- Run the `add_current_local_ip_scheduler.ps1` as Administrator - It will create a Task-Scheduler that run our script as soon as the network reconnects
+- Run the `add_current_local_ip_scheduler.ps1` as Administrator - It will create a Task-Scheduler that runs our script as soon as the network reconnects
 - Disconnect your Network and Connect again - Two PowerShell windows will briefly open and close.
 - Done.
 Your public IP address hostname is created in the Windows hosts file and you can use it as a `local_ip` name in your development connections